What Is Considered High Mileage for a Toyota?

 Reliability and longevity are two of the most important factors for many potential car buyers.
-And Toyota vehicles have become synonymous with reliability.
+And Toyota cars, trucks, and SUVs have become synonymous with reliability.
 So, what is considered high mileage for a Toyota?

 What are the longest-lasting cars?

 According to an iSeeCars study of the brands that sold the most used cars with high mileage, Toyotas are some of the longest-lasting cars on the market.
-In fact, in 2020, 1.6 percent of used Toyotas sold had over 200,000 miles on the odometer and were still on the road, Business Insider reported.
+In fact, in 2020, 1.6 percent of used Toyotas sold had over 200,000 miles on the odometer and were still on the road.

 In addition, The Drive conducted a study to find the most reliable, longest-lasting cars in each segment (SUV, truck, etc.).
 And Toyota models came up more than any other brand.
 In fact, the Lexus ES, a sedan that shares much of its design with the Avalon, won “World’s Most Reliable Car.”